angular/angular/aio/content/guide/component-overview.md

 ### Creating a component manually

-Although the Angular CLI is the easiest way to create an Angular component, you can also create a component manually.
+Although the Angular CLI is the best way to create an Angular component, you can also create a component manually.
 This section describes how to create the core component file within an existing Angular project.

 To create a new component manually: